 Additionally, you want to check the DHCP server logs to see reasons why requests might be dropped or NAK’ed, possibly due to misconfigured DHCP relaying.

-However, the DTIM period of 3 is recommended for with nearly all modern devices (including recent iOS and Android phones).
+The DTIM period of "3" is recommended if you have more modern devices (including recent iOS and Android phones).

-You can try adjusting the DTIP period via the following steps:
+You can try adjusting the DTIM period via the following steps:

 - Go to Settings then Wireless Networks

 - Select the network that your modern devices connect to and click Edit

 - Click on the Advanced Options drop-down menu and scroll down until you see the 802.11 Rate and Beacon Controls drop-down menu.